nazmulidris/annotation-processing/README.md

 # annotation-processing

 This repo actually contains two IDEA projects.
-Do not import this folder into IDEA.
-Instead import each of the sub folders.
+Please do not import this folder into IDEA, instead import each of the sub folders.

+1. `simple-project` - Java annotation processing example using `javac` that supports debugging in IDEA
+2. `android-project` - Kotlin annotation processing example

-# Change master to main
+# Change master to main (2020-06-27)

 The
 [Internet Engineering Task Force (IETF) points out](https://tools.ietf.org/id/draft-knodel-terminology-00.html#rfc.section.1.1.1)